kobertlam/Energy_ETF_RYE_Forecast/README.md

 # Energy ETF RYE Forecast

 This is the final project for Data Analytics Bootcamp for our group (Group 4).
-We have integrated the data analystic skills and tools we have learnt from the bootcamp into this final project. final
+We have integrated the data analystic skills and tools we have learnt from the bootcamp into this final project.

 We aim to, based on the crude oil price and ETF price, forecast the future value of an Energy ETF price (Invesco S&P 500® Equal Weight Energy ETF).